Tax: Property taxes

 Property taxes are usually charged on a recurrent basis (e.g., yearly).
 A common type of property tax is an annual charge on the ownership of real estate, where the tax base is the estimated value of the property.
 For a period of over 150 years from 1695, the government of England levied a window tax, with the result that one can still see listed buildings with windows bricked up in order to save their owner's money.
 A similar tax on hearths existed in France and elsewhere, with similar results.
-The two most common types of event-driven property taxes are stamp duty, charged upon change of ownership, and inheritance tax, which many countries impose on the estates of the deceased.
+The two most common types of event-driven property taxes are stamp duty, charged upon change of ownership, and inheritance tax, which multiple countries impose on the estates of the deceased.

-In contrast with a tax on real estate (land and buildings), a land-value tax (or LVT) is levied only on the unimproved value of the land ("land" in this instance may mean either the economic term, i.e., all-natural resources, or the natural resources associated with specific areas of the Earth's surface: "lots" or "land parcels").
+In contrast with a tax on real estate (land and buildings), a land-value tax (LVT) is levied only on the unimproved value of the land ("land" in this instance may mean either the economic term, i.e., all-natural resources, or the natural resources associated with specific areas of the Earth's surface: "lots" or "land parcels").
 Proponents of the land-value tax argue that it is economically justified, as it will not deter production, distort market mechanisms or otherwise create deadweight losses the way other taxes do.

 When real estate is held by a higher government unit or some other entity not subject to taxation by the local government, the taxing authority may receive a payment in lieu of taxes to compensate it for some or all of the foregone tax revenues.

-In many jurisdictions (including many American states), there is a general tax levied periodically on residents who own personal property (personalty) within the jurisdiction.
+In a number of jurisdictions (including multiple American states), there is a general tax levied periodically on residents who own personal property (personalty) within the jurisdiction.
 Vehicle and boat registration fees are subsets of this kind of tax.
 The tax is often designed with blanket coverage and large exceptions for things like food and clothing.
 Household goods are often exempt when kept or used within the household.
 Any otherwise non-exempt object can lose its exemption if regularly kept outside the household.
 Thus, tax collectors often monitor newspaper articles for stories about wealthy people who have lent art to museums for public display, because the artworks have then become subject to personal property tax.
 If an artwork had to be sent to another state for some touch-ups, it may have become subject to personal property tax in that state as well.

 Inheritance

-Inheritance tax, estate tax, and death tax or duty are the names given to various taxes that arise on the death of an individual.
+Inheritance tax, also called estate tax, are taxes that arise for inheritance or inherited income.
 In United States tax law, there is a distinction between an estate tax and an inheritance tax: the former taxes the personal representatives of the deceased, while the latter taxes the beneficiaries of the estate.
 However, this distinction does not apply in other jurisdictions; for example, if using this terminology UK inheritance tax would be an estate tax.